 There is no doubt about it—dental work is expensive.
-This may be especially true for orthodontic work, which isn't covered by most dental insurance plans for people over 18.
-If you're looking to straighten your smile, options like braces or Invisalign® can cost anywhere from $3,000 to $10,000, according to Oral-B.
+This may be especially true for orthodontic work, which isn't covered by most dental insurance plans for adults.
+If you're looking to straighten your smile, options like braces can cost upwards of $6000.

 There are some dental insurance plans that make it easier to pay for braces.
 But you need to know what to watch for—including policy exclusions and caps.
 With so much to consider, we put together a list of the best orthodontic options to consider, so you can flash those pearly whites without shelling out an arm and leg.

 Delta Dental insurance is the country's largest dental insurance provider.
-The company covers 80,000 people nationwide and their network includes dentists in 500,000 locations.
-Delta Dental has 50 years of experience and an "A-Excellent" rating from A.M.
-Best.
-Each region has a Better Business Bureau page with different ratings.
+The company covers over 80 million people nationwide and its network includes 155,000 dentists.
+Delta Dental began in 1955.
+AM Best gave Delta Dental of California and its affiliates an "A" (Excellent) rating.
+Also, each region has a Better Business Bureau page, making ratings vary by location.

-Delta Dental offers three options for orthodontic coverage:
+Delta Dental offers four options for orthodontic coverage:

 - Delta Dental Premier®